Hector Wynter: Career

-Upon returning to Jamaica, he taught Spanish at Calabar High School, Kingston, and, from 1955, lectured at the University of the West Indies as a professor of Spanish and director of the Extra-Mural Studies Department.
+Upon returning to Jamaica, Wynter taught Spanish at Calabar High School, Kingston, and, from 1955, lectured at the University of the West Indies as a professor of Spanish and director of the Extra-Mural Studies Department.

 After demonstrating his early commitment to young people through his service in the educational sector, Wynter went on to apply himself in politics.
 The Jamaican journalist George Lawson remarked on his impact:[Wynter was] a driving force behind the Jamaica Labour Party Government's effort to engage the youths in something meaningful that would [...] make them good men and women of the future [and] keep them away from, drugs, prison and the street.
-After Jamaica gained her independence from Britain in 1962, Wynter was a member of the first Jamaican Senate.
+After Jamaica gained independence from Britain in 1962, Wynter was a member of the first Jamaican Senate.
 In 1963, he was appointed as the first Jamaican High Commissioner in Trinidad and Tobago.
-Wynter was Parliamentary Secretary in the State Department and the Special Assistant to the Prime Minister for External Affairs from 1965–7, he then served as Minister of Education from 1967–9 and at the Ministry of Youth from 1969–72.
-In the JLP, he exercised the office of Chairman from 1970–2.
+Wynter was Parliamentary Secretary in the State Department and the Special Assistant to the Prime Minister for External Affairs from 1965 to 1967, and then served as Minister of Education from 1967 to 1969 and at the Ministry of Youth from 1969 to 1972.
+In the Jamaica Labour Party (JLP), he exercised the office of Chairman from 1970 to 1972.

-Wynter was appointed Permanent Representative of Jamaica to UNESCO and from 1970–6 and Member of the Executive Council of UNESCO from 1981–5.
-From 1974–6, he was Chairman of this body.
-According to the citation read at the ceremony awarding him the Order of Jamaica, while at UNESCO, Wynter had 'projected Jamaica's image in international forums "more than any other single person in the decades of the sixties and seventies"'.
+Wynter was appointed Permanent Representative of Jamaica to UNESCO, from 1970 to 1976, and Member of the Executive Council of UNESCO from 1981 to 1985.
+From 1974 to 1976, he was Chairman of this body.
+According to the citation read at the ceremony awarding him the Order of Jamaica, while at UNESCO, Wynter had "projected Jamaica's image in international forums 'more than any other single person in the decades of the sixties and seventies.

-In 1974, he became Executive Editor at The Gleaner, Jamaica's most influential newspaper, then Editor-in-Chief in 1976.
-Wynter held these posts during the Jamaican political conflict and came into confrontation with the ruling pro-socialist People's National Party (PNP), especially when Prime Minister Michael Manley declared a state of emergency.
-In 1985, he was instrumental in the founding of the Bustamante Institute of Public Affairs, 'which seeks to promote the ideals of Sir Alexander Bustamante, the country's first Prime Minister'.
+In 1974, Wynter became Executive Editor at The Gleaner, Jamaica's most influential newspaper, then Editor-in-Chief in 1976.
+He held these posts during the Jamaican political conflict and came into confrontation with the ruling pro-socialist People's National Party (PNP), especially when Prime Minister Michael Manley declared a state of emergency.
+In 1985, Wynter was instrumental in the founding of the Bustamante Institute of Public Affairs, "which seeks to promote the ideals of Sir Alexander Bustamante, the country's first Prime Minister".